 Stop them cold with your savvy resume.
 If your resume doesn’t stand out, it doesn’t matter how perfect you are for the job.
 You won’t get an interview.
 Wow them even though you are a new grad with limited experience.

 - Customize.
 If you are applying to five different employers, you need five different resumes.
 Target to each employer by modeling the language of the job description using their keywords

 - Visually appealing layout and use of white space.
 One page long, mistake-free.
 Clean, neat, easy to read format.

 - Highlight relevant accomplishments, volunteer work, projects, honors, that illustrate how your skills match their needs.

 - Avoid cliches.
-Everyone is self-motivated and detail oriented.
-Instead give examples “Led senior class in a community project to educate public on handwashing”
+Everyone is self-motivated and detail-oriented.
+Instead, give examples “Led senior class in a community project to educate the public on handwashing”